Passover DinnerPassover CelebrationHappy Jewish Passover

 • It is an old classic Passover game but with loads of fun.

-• The larger the number of players the better.
-No preparations or materials are needed.
+• Larger the number of players, the better.
+No preparations or materials are required.

-• The children are asked to sit in a circle, ‘a buzz number’ is decided upon and the players start counting in turn.
+• Children are asked to sit in a circle, 'a buzz number' is decided and the players start counting in turn.

 • When any buzz number appears or any multiple of the number is reached, the player in question must say ‘buzz’ instead of the number, like say 4, 3, 2, and so on.
 Any player who makes a mistake must leave the circle, and the last player left is the winner.